hth313/boost41/doc/compare.rst

 *****************

-The original HP-41 provides a set of compare functions that compares the X and Y register, as well as some to compare X with 0.
+The original HP-41 provides a set of compare functions that compares the X and Y register, as well as some to compare X with zero.

 The HP-41CX adds additional compare functions such as ``X<NN?`` which compares X to a register pointed to be the Y register, essentially